openpnp/openpnp/Machine-Axes.md

 ## The OpenPnP Coordinate System
 OpenPnP conceptually uses a [Cartesian Coordinate System](https://en.wikipedia.org/wiki/Cartesian_coordinate_system).
 Assuming you stand in front of the machine, the X axis points to the right, Y away from you and Z up.
-The rotational axis C rotates around Z, counter-clockwise.
+The rotational axis C rotates around Z. When looking down on the machine table, this is counter-clockwise.

 ![Axis Coordinate System](https://user-images.githubusercontent.com/9963310/95686141-663efc00-0bfc-11eb-8a7a-153ab472f871.png)